strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 ![The Marketplace interface](../assets/plugins/marketplace-v4.png)

-Plugins and providers are displayed on individual cards containing:
+The Plugins and Providers tabs display each plugin/provider on individual cards containing:

 - their name, sometimes followed by either of the following badges:
   - ![made by Strapi icon](../assets/icons/official-market.svg) to indicate it is made by Strapi,